AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 ![Agentic AI Assistant panel](images/guides-ai-panel.png){width="650"}

-The following components of Agentic AI Assistant help you add files, configure tag recommendations, and manage your smart-tagging workflow:
+The following components of AI Assistant in Agentic mode help you add files, configure tag recommendations, and manage your smart-tagging workflow:

 - **(A)** Conversation history: View and reopen previous conversations to review earlier tag recommendations and actions.

     ![Agentic AI Assistant panel converstaion history](images/chat-history.png){width="350"}

 - **(B)** New chat: Start a new tagging session for a different topic, map, or set of files.
-- **(C)** Tag namespace: Select the taxonomy namespaces from where Agentic AI Assistant should generate tag recommendations.
+- **(C)** Tag namespace: Select the taxonomy namespaces from where the AI Assistant should generate tag recommendations.
 Only tags from the selected namespaces are considered.

     ![Agentic AI Assistant panel taxonomy](images/taxononmy.png){width="350"}

 - **(D)** Response space: Review AI-generated tag recommendations and choose to accept, reject, or modify them before applying the tags.
 - **(E)** Prompt space: Enter a prompt request to generate tag recommendations for the selected content.
-- **(F)** Attach files or add context: Adds topics, maps, or external files from your local system to provide the content that Agentic AI Assistant should analyze for tag recommendations.
+- **(F)** Attach files or add context: Adds topics, maps, or external files from your local system to provide the content that AI Assistant should analyze for tag recommendations.
 - **(G)** Model: Displays the AI model used to analyze content and generate tag recommendations.
 Multiple OpenAI and Anthropic Claude models are available for selection.
 By default, the **Use manifest default** option is selected, which uses the model configured for the selected assistant.
 - **(H)** Send: Submit your prompt and attached content to generate AI-powered tag recommendations.

 ## Apply tags to single or multiple topics with the smart-tagging skill

-Perform the following steps to use Agentic AI Assistant for applying tags to single or multiple topics with the smart-tagging skill:
+Perform the following steps to use AI Assistant for applying tags to single or multiple topics with the smart-tagging skill:

 1. Log in to Experience Manager Guides.
 1. On the Home page, select **AI Assistant** from the Navigation bar.
-Ensure that the Agentic AI Assistant feature is enabled by your administrator.
+Ensure that the AI Assistant in Agentic mode is enabled by your Administrator.
 1. Add the topic for which you want to generate tag recommendations using one of the following methods:

     - **Using Suggested prompts**: For the first chat in the Response area, select **Suggest tags for a file** prompt.
 The prompt gets automatically added to the Prompt space.
 Select `[file]`, then choose the topic from the Repository or a Collection in the **Select file** dialog.
 You can select one topic from the **Select file** dialog.